 Some of these resources are intended for professional photographers, but are great for beginners too.
 Just because you're only a beginner photographer or are a photo enthusiast doesn't mean you won't be interested, just realize that some of them might be overkill for you.
 Often you'll find more affordable options with some of the vendors I recommend.

 Understand that I've had a lot of experience using a large variety of sources for photography information and cameras and accessories and I've found these resources helpful for me.
 Your situation may be different than mine.

 Only take advantage of them if your interested in the photography equipment, or they will help you to improve your knowledge, skills, and the resulting photographs you take.

-Adorama is a dedicated retailer of cameras, photo gear, and other electronics for over 40 years.
+Adorama has been a dedicated retailer of cameras, photo gear, and other electronics for over 40 years.
 In my experience, they're prices always match other sources.

 They often carry very specific photography gear that you won't find at Amazon or other massive online retailers.